 Sharing notes from our Cloud Infrastructure study sessions with new developers.
 We run these induction sessions when we have new coder joining our team, covering key tech topics all coders should know like AI, Blockchain, Cloud and Big Data, as well as other hot topics like Crypto, Metaverse, NFT, etc. They spent a week researching into the topic with some starting questions, then meet up to discuss the topic for an hour or so, followed by a week or so to write up the topic in their own words.
 We will update and edit these notes every now and then, and we welcome feedback and comments.
 Thanks.

-OnDemandWorld team, we are working on a new blockchain and AI based recruitment solution with tokenomics.
-TechHub Jobs.
+About Us: OnDemandWorld team, we are working on a new blockchain and AI app solutions.
+Niftnack NFT and TechHub Jobs.
 MVP already on App Store and Google Play.
 We are building the first scalable version now.
 Looking for new junior devs, blockchain devs, full-stack devs, etc. Contact us for more information.
-Remote working mostly in 2021 unless you are in Shanghai already.
+Remote working mostly in 2022 unless you are in Shanghai already.